 The following actions will take place if someone falls sick or tests positive after the beginning of the instructional period.
 Any student, faculty or staff who suspects they may be ill should contact Health Services as noted in previous sections.
-Once the case is confirmed as a COVID-19 case OR if the Health Service has sufficient reason to believe that a suspected case warrants it, then the following processes will be enacted:
+Once the case is confirmed as a COVID-19 case OR if the Health Service has sufficient reason to believe that a suspected case warrants it, then the 48-hour stand-down will be enacted.
+This entails: